HackmaniaGX/itag-dataset-gathering/README.md

 The datasets are synthetically generated and stored in CSV format, providing a realistic basis for analysis.

-The datasets are stored in the following directory structure:
+The datasets are stored in the following directory structure (within the repo):

 ```
 data/